 TMJ/TMD Treatment in Bolton, ON

 Although many diseases are affected by psychological factors like stress, most dental conditions are not.
-However, TMJ or temporomandibular disorder is one of the few dental conditions that is often aggravated by stress.
+However, TMJ or temporomandibular joint disorder is one of the few dental conditions that is often aggravated by stress.
 As such, your dentist can help you if you suffer from this condition with a TMJ/TMD treatment.

 How Does Stress Affect TMJ?